philzook58/philzook58.github.io/_posts/2025-02-18-rewrite_rules.md

 Diospyros? <https://github.com/cucapra/diospyros/blob/master/src/dios-egraphs/src/rules.rs> I don't really understand how these are doing the vecotorization?
 Seem like basic arithmetic rules.

-# Scheduling / Halide Rules
+# Scheduling

+Scheduling is the mushing around of loops.

-- <https://github.com/halide/Halide/blob/2e36da4d7631464272640a2126854748da299d54/src/Simplify_Sub.cpp#L25> Halid has a number of src/Simplify_*.cpp files.
+- <https://github.com/halide/Halide/blob/2e36da4d7631464272640a2126854748da299d54/src/Simplify_Sub.cpp#L25> Halide has a number of src/Simplify_*.cpp files.
 I don't know if any of these do simplifcation of the schedules

 ```
              rewrite(x - x, 0) || // We want to remutate this just to get better bounds